qcif-training/LinearRegressionR/_episodes/04-Multiple-Linear-Regression.md

 ### Model Summary and Coefficients

 The figure below shows the $$R$$, $$R^2$$ and Adjusted $$R^2$$ values after fitting the model.
-We have $$R^2 = 0.295$$, which indicates that, under our model, approximately 30% of the variance in psychological distress can be attributed to the combined effects of ignoring the problem and not worrying.
+We have $$R^2 = 0.295$$, which indicates that, under our model, approximately 30% of the variance in psychological distress can be attributed to the combined effects of ignoring the problem and worrying.

 ![RStudio layout](../fig/04-fig4.png)